Vishnu: Nomenclature

-Vishnu (or Viṣṇu, विष्णु) means 'all pervasive' and, according to Medhātith (c.
+Vishnu (also spelled Viṣṇu, विष्णु) means 'all pervasive' and, according to Medhātith (c.
 1000 CE), 'one who is everything and inside everything'.
 Vedanga scholar Yaska (4th century BCE) in the Nirukta defines Vishnu as viṣṇur viṣvater vā vyaśnoter vā ('one who enters everywhere'); also adding atha yad viṣito bhavati tad viṣnurbhavati ('that which is free from fetters and bondage is Vishnu').

-In the tenth part of the Padma Purana (4-15th century CE), Danta (Son of Bhīma and King of Vidarbha) lists 108 names of Vishnu (17.98–102).
+In the tenth part of the Padma Purana (4–15th century CE), Danta (Son of Bhīma and King of Vidarbha) lists 108 names of Vishnu (17.98–102).
 These include the ten primary avatars (see Dashavarara, below) and descriptions of the qualities, attributes, or aspects of God.

 The Garuda Purana (chapter XV) and the "Anushasana Parva" of the Mahabharata both list over 1000 names for Vishnu, each name describing a quality, attribute, or aspect of God.
 Known as the Vishnu Sahasranama, Vishnu here is defined as 'the omnipresent'.

-Other notable names in this list include :